StefLLL/Case-Inverter-for-Chrome/README.md

 Click the Load unpacked button and select the extension directory.

-Pin your extension to the toolbar to quickly access your extension during development.
+Pin your extension to the toolbar to quickly access the extension.

 bYE!